Simulating Human-like Daily Activities with Desire-driven Autonomy: Desire-driven Autonomous Agent

-Our Desire-driven autonomy framework consists of two core modules: the Value System and the Desire-driven Planner, supported by essential components such as memory and text-based environments.
-The \textbf{Value System} manages desire components, each representing the level of satisfaction for a predefined desire dimension.
+Our Desire-driven autonomy framework consists of two core modules: the \textit{Value System} and the \textit{Desire-driven Planner}, supported by other essential components for agents, such as memory and self-reflection.
+The \textit{Value System} manages desire components, each representing the level of satisfaction for a predefined desire dimension.
 During the simulation setup, these desire components are initialized with initial values \(v_d^0 \in \mathbb{R}\) and expected values $v_d^* \in \mathbb{R}$, where \(d\) represents a specific desire dimension.
 In each simulation step \(t\), the Desire-driven Autonomous Agent (D2A) performs four key procedures using the Value System and the Desire-driven Planner to generate the activity \(a_t\): Qualitative Value Description, Activity Proposal, Activity Evaluation, and Activity Selection.
-At the end of each step, the desire components update \(v_d^t\) based on \(v_d^{t-1}\), the executed activity \(a_t\), and the observation \(o_t\) provided by the Game Master.
-The goal of the agent is to perform appropriate activities so its final desire components $v_d^T$ can match the expected values $v_d^*$.
+At the end of each step, the values update \(v_d^t\) based on \(v_d^{t-1}\), the executed activity \(a_t\), and the observation \(o_t\) provided by the Game Master.
+The goal of the agent is to perform appropriate activities so its final desires $v_d^T$ can match the expected values $v_d^*$.